 Namecheap is one of the cheapest and reliable web hosting service for

-bloggers, because they have hosting plans that suits our needs and pockets.
+bloggers, because they have hosting plans that suit our needs and pockets.

 If you need a reason as to why you should host your blog on Namecheap, then I’d say their server is great, I never experience downtime, and they have a very helpful customer support service, to say just a few.